 IBM Certified Database Associate - DB2 9 Fundamentals

-If you’re looking to begin your career as a database administrator, starting with some courses and certifications is a great first step.
-You can develop a foundation in database management with Database Management Essentials offered by the University of Colorado on Coursera to launch your database management career.
+As a database administrator, you can work with database management systems and even prepare for a future role as a database manager.
+If you’re looking to begin your career as a database administrator, starting with some courses and certificates is a great first step.
+You can develop a foundation in database management with the IBM Data Science Professional Certificate or Database Management Essentials from the University of Colorado on Coursera to launch your database management career.

 US Bureau of Labor Statistics.
-“Occupational Outlook Handbook: Database Administrators and Architects, https://www.bls.gov/ooh/computer-and-information-technology/database-administrators.htm#tab-1.”
-Accessed December 5, 2022.
+“Occupational Outlook Handbook: Database Administrators and Architects: Summary, https://www.bls.gov/ooh/computer-and-information-technology/database-administrators.htm#tab-1.”
+Accessed February 4, 2025.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.